 - Virilification, Rejuvenation and longevity (rasvaj)

 - Creating health through balance (SVRIT)

 - Practical Tools for Health, Personal Development and Stress Management

 - Revitalisation through Ayurvedic massage

 … and includes actual experiential practices.

-If you elect to study by correspondence, you will be required to do some components of the course on campus such as Ayurvedic cooking, massage etc. However, the majority of your units can be completed via distance education with the facilities of online training, Skype tutorials, resource materials, homework and assignments.
+If you elect to study by correspondence, and you are a domestic student, you will be required to do some components of the course on campus such as Ayurvedic cooking, massage etc. However, the majority of your units can be completed via distance education with the facilities of online training, Skype tutorials, resource materials, homework and assignments.